FelixKoulischer/FBG_using_edm2/README.md

 ## Main changes of the repository

-The main modifications made to the "generate_images_FBG.py" from the "generate_images.py" file are the following:
+The main modifications made to the `generate_images_FBG.py` file are the following:

- - The "update_log_posterior" function, which is essential for the working of FBG, is added inside the edm sampler
+ - The `update_log_posterior` function, which is essential for the working of FBG, is added inside the edm sampler.

- - The functions for the relevant hyperparameters required for FBG, in particluar how tau and delta depend on pi t_0 and t_1, are added
+ - The functions for the relevant hyperparameters required for FBG, in particluar how tau and delta depend on pi t_0 and t_1, are added. <br>
-       **IMPORTANT:** If tau (temp) and delta (offset) are explicitly specified this overrides the functions (i.e. t_0 and t_1 become irrelevant)
+       **IMPORTANT:** If tau (temp) and delta (offset) are explicitly specified this overrides the functions (i.e. t_0 and t_1 become irrelevant).

- - Three distinct guidance methods are implemented: 'CFG'[3], 'LIG'[4] and 'FBG' Two hybrid methods are also added: 'Hybrid_CFG_FBG' and 'Hybrid_LIG_FBG'  (Make sure to add all relevant hyperparameters when using these)
+ - Three distinct guidance methods are implemented: 'CFG'[3], 'LIG'[4] and 'FBG' <br>
+       Two hybrid methods are also added: 'Hybrid_CFG_FBG' and 'Hybrid_LIG_FBG, please make sure to add all relevant hyperparameters when using these. <br>
-       This can be specified using `--guidance_type`
+       This can be specified using `--guidance_type`.

- - Three distinct sampling schemes are implemented: 'stochastic', '1st_order_Euler' and '2nd_order_Heun' The first follows from a sampling of the backward markov chain, while the two latter follow from the PFODE The PFODE methods are implemented standardly: so no added stochastic noise as present in the original file: see [1,2,5] This can be specified using `--sampling_type`
+ - Three distinct sampling schemes are implemented: 'stochastic', '1st_order_Euler' and '2nd_order_Heun'. <br>
+       The first follows from a sampling of the backward markov chain, while the two latter follow from the PFODE. <br>
+	     The PFODE methods are implemented standardly: so no added stochastic noise as present in the original file: see [1,2,5]. <br>
+       This can be specified using `--sampling_type`.

- - The presets are modified to avoid the use of Autoguidance (allthough our FBG scheme can easily be reformulated to work as such):
+ - The presets are modified to avoid the use of Autoguidance (allthough our FBG scheme can easily be reformulated to work as such). <br>
-       These are defined using the FID optimized learned models and can bespecified using `--preset 'edm2-img512-{size}'`
+       These are defined using the FID optimized learned models and can bespecified using `--preset 'edm2-img512-{size}'`.

  - A print_guidance_scale command that prints the guidance scales during inference is also implemented.
-(Only to be used when debugging/analysing the code)
+(Only to be used when debugging/analysing the code). <br>
-       To print the guidance scales through inference simply add `--print_guidance_scales` to your desired run
+       To print the guidance scales through inference simply add `--print_guidance_scales` to your desired run.

 ## Useful commands to test out different guidance schemes